-My work sits at the intersection of data science, sociology, language, and education research.
-My early research has focused on college admissions essays, and I plan to expand these findings and analyses into other social domains.
+My work sits at the intersection of the social scientific inquiry of language, technology, culture, evaluation, and identity.
+My early research has focused on college admissions.

 Bio written in third person: